Disney+ streaming growth, park revenue boost shares | Business

 Meanwhile, operating income in the segment stood at $2.45 billion, versus an operating loss of $119 million a year ago.
 Disney+ subscribers stood at 129.8 million at the end of the first quarter, compared with Factset estimates of 129.2 million.

 Investors are watching the streaming service’s growth trajectory as it relates to its ability to reach fiscal 2024 guidance.
-Chief Executive Bob Chapek on Wednesday stuck by the company's previous forecast of 230 million to 260 million Disney+ subscribers by the end of fiscal 2024.
 Disney has poured billions into creating new programming to grab a share of the online video market dominated by Netflix Inc , staking its future on a direct-to-consumer strategy.

 Disney announced in November that it would offer a bundle of its three streaming services, Disney+, Hulu and ESPN+, for $13.99 per month.
 In January, Netflix forecast weak first-quarter subscriber growth, which sent shares down nearly 20% and erased most of its remaining pandemic-fueled gains from 2020.